sharlq/React_Ecommerce/README.md

 2-stripe to provide secure mony transaction
 3-React to create the front end
 4-sass to style the project

-5-I haven't paid so much attention to the aesthetics of the website because I wanted to focus on learning React
+--I haven't paid so much attention to the aesthetics of the website because I wanted to focus on learning React--

 # how does the store work